-I woke up the other day feeling sluggish.
+I remember one day I woke up feeling sluggish.
 I was tired, and couldn’t seem to get myself going.
 I struggled through my workday, always feeling a bit off.
 I was also grumpy and short with the people I interacted with.

-The next day, on the other hand, I woke up feeling alert.
+The day after that, on the other hand, I woke up feeling alert.
 My mind was sharp, and I had a lot of energy.
 I accomplished quite a lot, moving from project to project with ease.
 I was able to thoughtfully respond to people I came in contact with rather than just react.

 What was the difference?
 I think it had something to do with the idea that our physical, mental, emotional, relational, and even spiritual parts of ourselves are all connected.
 There’s a link.
 We are an integrated whole, rather than just a bunch of parts.